How Rolling Funds Will Impact Fundraising

 The rolling fund structure opens up VC investing to many people who would have otherwise had a difficult time getting started.
 For example, imagine a fund built entirely around an independent media creator with a strong brand.
 High quality tech bloggers or university professors with a deep understanding of startups and a large audience can raise funding quickly on top of their brand and expertise.
 It could create an additional income stream for these individuals and allow them to build wealth through venture investing.

 A common thread is that rolling funds will open up the opportunity to create a VC fund to anyone with a great network, access to deals, and good judgement around startups.
-Whether it’s an elite tech blogger, current founder looking to invest on the side, or startup executive who wants to benefit from their understanding and access to early stage companies – there will be new players in the VC game that might be different than the typical venture investor.
+Whether it’s an elite tech blogger, current founder looking to invest on the side, or startup executives who wants to benefit from their understanding and access to early stage companies – there will be new players in the VC game that might be different than the typical venture investor.

 How Rolling Funds Could Impact Fundraising